 The Committee will consist of a Convenor appointed by the Board, a member of the Board and any additional persons appointed by the Board as may be deemed desirable.

-One convenor from each of the ARMS Chapter Committees (ARMS Bylaw 5) will be a nominee to this Committee.
+One convenor from each of the ARMS Chapter Committees (ARMS Bylaw 5) and SIGs will be a nominee to this Committee.

+Two representatives of the SIGs will be nominated by the SIGs each year.

 All Committee members must declare any conflicts of interest in accordance with the Society’s Conflict of Interest Policy